-- (1) Elect a chair, who must be an attorney and who must have no less than five years of investigative experience, by majority vote of the serving members.
-Each chair will serve a one-year term and shall be eligible to serve as chair in successive years. - (2) Elect a vice-chair to preside in the absence of the chair.
-The vice-chair will serve a one-year term and shall be eligible to serve as vice-chair in successive years. - (3) The Governing Board of the Ethics Office shall elect a secretary to provide administrative assistance to the Board. - (4) Hold regular meetings at City Hall.
+- (1) Elect a chair, who must be an attorney, by majority vote of the serving members.
+Each chair will serve a two-year term and shall be eligible to serve as chair in successive years. - (2) Elect a vice-chair to preside in the absence of the chair.
+The vice-chair will serve a one-year term and shall be eligible to serve as vice-chair in successive years. - (3) Hold regular meetings at City Hall.
 Such meetings shall be televised.
-All meetings of the Board shall be conducted as required by the Georgia Open Meetings Act. - (5) Conduct its business only with a quorum.
-A majority of the members of the Governing Board, shall constitute a quorum.
+All meetings of the Board shall be conducted as required by the Georgia Open Meetings Act. - (4) Conduct its business only with a quorum.
+A majority of the members of the Board, shall constitute a quorum.
 The affirmative vote of a majority of the members shall be required for the transaction of business, except as otherwise provided by this Article.
-In no event shall a decision of the Board be voted upon by fewer than 6 members.

-(6) The Governing Board of the Ethics Office shall be free to contract for the services of a competent court reporter to take down statements, testimony and discussions at its meeting or to use in lieu thereof a competent person adept at shorthand reporting and/or mechanical transcribing devices, whichever method is from time to time desired by the Board, such services to be paid for by the city. (f) The city shall pay all administrative costs, including those specifically stipulated in this Article, pertaining to the operation of the Board.

-(g) No member of the Board present at a meeting of a quorum of the Governing Board of the Ethics Office shall abstain from voting for any reason other than a publicly disclosed conflict of interest.

-(h) The Governing Board of the Ethics Office may establish its own bylaws.
-Except as otherwise provided in this Article, or as set forth in duly adopted bylaws, the meetings of the Governing Board of the Ethics Office shall be governed by Robert's Rules of Order.
+In no event shall a decision of the Board be voted upon by fewer than 4 members. - (6) The Ethics Board shall be free to contract for the services of a competent court reporter to take down statements, testimony and discussions at its meeting or to use in lieu thereof a competent person adept at shorthand reporting and/or mechanical transcribing devices, whichever method is from time to time desired by the Board, such services to be paid for by the city. - (f) The city shall pay all administrative costs, including those specifically stipulated in this Article, pertaining to the operation of the Board. - (g) No member of the Board present at a meeting of a quorum of the Ethics Board shall abstain from voting for any reason other than a publicly disclosed conflict of interest. - (h) The Ethics Board may establish its own bylaws.
+Except as otherwise provided in this Article, or as set forth in duly adopted bylaws, the meetings of the Ethics Board shall be governed by Robert's Rules of Order.

 Section 9-103.
-Functions of the Governing Board of the Ethics Office; appeal hearings.
+Functions of the Ethics Board; appeal hearings.

-In addition to the functions described in this Article, the Governing Board of the Office of the Ethics Office shall:
+In addition to the functions described in this Article, the Ethics Board shall: